quintel/documentation/general/curves.md

 * Crude oil: [NLOG](https://www.nlog.nl/sites/default/files/jaarverslag%20delfstoffen%20en%20aardwarmt%20in%20nederland%20-%202017.pdf)
 * Other carriers: The Primes reference scenario in [EC\_2016\_Trends to 2050 reference scenario 2016](https://refman.energytransitionmodel.com/publications/2096)

-For all other countries the time curves are based on The Primes reference scenario.
+For all other countries the time curves are based on The Primes reference scenario 2016.

 ## Details
-[ETDataset - curves](https://github.com/quintel/etdataset-public/tree/master/curves) contains all raw data, scripts and futher explanaitions.
+[ETDataset - curves](https://github.com/quintel/etdataset-public/tree/master/curves) contains all raw data, scripts and futher explanations.

 ## Discussion